 Anyone can file a mechanic’s lien by filling out a form and delivering it to the clerk of court’s office.
-The clerk of court employees who process liens are required to record all liens presented to it, without making any decision about whether the lien is valid or not, or whether the construction work was done to your satisfaction.
-In fact, someone could theorically file a mechanics lien against property without having any connection with it whatsoever.
-There’s nothing to stop the filing.
+The clerk of court employees who process liens are required to record all liens presented to them, without making any decision about whether the lien is valid, or whether the construction work was done properly.
+In fact, someone could theoretically file a mechanic’s lien against your property without having any connection to it whatsoever.

 In recognition of this problem, each state has a procedure for property owners, prime contractors, lenders or other interested parties to challenge the validity of a mechanic’s lien.
 If an improper lien is filed, the law provides a way to have it removed from the public records.

-This lien dispute / lien challenge procedure is designed to be simple and fast.
-Unlike a normal litigation situation which may go on for years before a trial date is set, lien dispute proceedings are typically tried within 20-45 days.
+In Louisiana, the proceeding to challenge a lien is designed to be simple and fast.
+Unlike a normal litigation situation, which could last for years before a trial date is set, lien dispute proceedings are typically tried within 20-45 days.
 This is great news for the property owner or contractor who believes an invalid lien has been filed against him, since he won’t have to wait long for his day in court.

-Wolfe Law Group can help you in these lien challenge proceedings for one flat fee.
-The fee includes litigating your lien challenge claim from start to finish, including advise to you along the way, filing the complaint, filing any necessary memoranda, and appearing in court on your behalf to argue the case.
+Wolfe Law Group can represent you in these lien challenge proceedings for a reasonable flat fee.
+The fee includes litigating your lien challenge from start to finish – including advice to you along the way, filing the petition, filing any necessary memoranda, and appearing in court on your behalf to argue the case.